Buying Property with a Friend? Here’s How to Do It Lawfully

 Can you buy a house with a friend?
 It is a viable option that comes with both benefits and risks.
 But, when they understand and prepare for the legal implications through careful planning and the help of legal experts, friends can successfully navigate the complexities of co-ownership.

-Feel free to contact us to learn more about co-owning a house or any property in Queensland.
+Feel free to contact us to learn more about understanding the differences of co-owning a house or any property in Queensland.
 Our conveyancing lawyers on the Sunshine Coast will guide you every step of the way and protect your rights as you enter a co-ownership agreement.

 Disclaimer: This article is general in nature and does not constitute legal advice.
 If you require legal advice in relation to your personal circumstances, you must formally engage our firm, or another firm to provide legal advice in relation to your matter.
 Bradley & Bray lawyers take no responsibility for any use of the information provided in this article.